Sacrifices in the War Effort

 8. I am in the UK, so some of the US-intended messages won't apply, but I am pretty sure that most of the content will apply, wherever I am.
 It's an international problem (can I say that?
 Problem?
 I don't know what else to call it.)

-et al) need to address it, as you say, now — leave it another year (bury your head in the sand...) and it will be 10 times worse.
+Yes, it has reared its ugly head quite recently, and in some very forceful ways.
+And yes, we (the West, the East...et al) need to address it, as you say, now — leave it another year (bury your head in the sand...) and it will be 10 times worse.

 The problems are many — I have no doubt that the whole Middle East will blame Israel, when all I see is them being attacked.
 To date, I don't think they have 'started' anything — and I am making a big distinction between throwing your military at some foe, and defending yourself.
 There are many who are caught by the Arab ace-in-the-hole, oil, and can't see past it.
-So they 'accommodate' things, in the hope that we can be neighbourly for another year, maybe more...?
+So they 'accommodate' things, in the hope that we can be neighborly for another year, maybe more...?

 It's a huge problem, and to be fair to the general population, many can't work out what to do about it.
 I think this is where sites like yours, and others, are vital.
 I am one of those who has been trying to work out what to do, and I hope that I don't start making too many mistakes.
 But to stay silent, while this wave of hatred rises up, cannot go on.
 We, the people, must be heard, and ways like this, through FaceBook, and any means at our disposal, must continue.